 Espree Devora is “The Girl Who Gets it Done,” in the podcast world, and you’ll see why.
-Devora helms one of the top podcasts out right now, We Are LA Tech, the first podcast to focus on Los Angeles’ booming startup community.
+Devora helms one of the top podcasts out right now, Women In Tech, and We Are LA Tech, the first podcast to focus on Los Angeles’ booming startup community.
 The conversation we had was a truly unique experience, Devora’s captivating multi-dimensional personality explains why she has achieved all that she has.
 She is a sneaker-head, a skater, and a serial media entrepreneur, with a world view unlike any other.

 “I’ve always been a world explorer.
 I started traveling in high school and never stopped.
 To date, I’ve been to 100 countries.
 I never felt “ready” to get on a plane or even book a ticket.
 Each time was a huge gulp praying I am not making some mistake.
 All I knew was I didn’t want my life to end without having truly lived so I continually take a leap into the unknown over and over again.
 It’s terrifying.
 I’ll let you know later if it worked out.”
 Devora told us, punctuating her profound thought with a contagious laugh.
 It certainly seems like that leap of faith has worked out to us.
 But that is the beauty in her entrepreneurial drive, she is never finished.